Statement by the Minister of Labour, Seamus O'Regan Jr.

-GATINEAU, QC, March 16, 2022 /CNW Telbec/ - Today, the Minister of Labour, Seamus O'Regan Jr., issued the following statement regarding the collective bargaining negotiations between Canadian Pacific Railway and the Teamsters Canada Rail Conference:
+CALGARY, AB, March 22, 2022 /CNW/ - Today, the Minister of Labour, Seamus O'Regan Jr., issued the following statement regarding the collective bargaining negotiations between Canadian Pacific Railway and the Teamsters Canada Rail Conference:

-"Canadian Pacific Railway and the Teamsters Canada Rail Conference have been negotiating the renewal of their collective agreement and have been unable to reach an agreement so far.
-Today, the employer gave notice of their intention to lock out employees as of March 20.
+"With the assistance of mediators from the Federal Mediation and Conciliation Service, Canadian Pacific Railway and the Teamsters Canada Rail Conference have agreed to resolve their remaining collective agreement provisions through binding arbitration.

-Our government respects and has faith in the collective bargaining process, because we know that the best deals are the ones reached by the parties at the bargaining table.
+Normal business operations will resume on March 22 and continue during the arbitration period.
+At the end of the arbitration period, a new collective agreement will be established.

 Federal Mediation and Conciliation Service